Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: Complexity of Checking Identities

 We begin by establishing some basic properties of many-variable tropical polynomials.
 The ideas concerned are well-known to max-plus algebraists in the one-variable case (see \cite[Section 5.1]{Butkovic}) and are increasingly studied by algebraic geometers in the many-variable case.
 However, we have not been able to locate the precise statements we require in the literature, so we present (without any particular claim of originality) a concise self-contained exposition.

 A term in a formal tropical polynomial is called \textit{essential} if there is some value of the variables for which it is the only term to attain the maximum, and \textit{inessential} otherwise.
-For example, $x$ is an inessential term in $x^{\otimes 2} \oplus x \oplus 1$.
+For example, as discussed in Section~\ref{sec_defs}, $x$ is an inessential term in $x^{2} \oplus x \oplus 1$.
+The formal polynomial itself is called \textit{essential} if all of its terms are essential.
 We shall need the following observation, which follows from \cite[Proposition 1.5 and Lemma 1.6]{IM10}: